dagbjorn/microcoffeeoncloud/README.md

     kubectl get nodes -o wide

 Remember to delete the cluster when your finished.
-See "Clean-up" below.
+See [Clean-up of resources](#eks-cleanup) below.

 #### Create MongoDB volume